-Contraband in Correctional Facility
+Contraband in Correctional Facility: Texas Penal Code §38.114

 Texas Criminal Law

-The Contraband in Correctional Facility crime in the state of Texas makes it illegal to provide contraband to an inmate or and for inmates to possess contraband in a correctional facility.
 Contraband means practically anything prohibited by staff at the correctional facility, but does not include prohibited substances (like alcohol, weapons, cell phones and drugs) that you could be prosecuted for under a different law called “Prohibited Substances and Items in Correctional Facility.”
-Learn more detailed information about the Contraband in Correctional Facility offense below.

 Contraband also includes items that would not ordinarily be contraband but have been modified to be used in a manner that would make them contraband.